soyuznik/spotify-GL/README.md

 # Spotify-GL
 just another spotify ripoff
-this project uses SoLoud for playing Audio.
+this project uses SoLoud for playing Audio , ClipboardXX for clipboard